boxed/kodare.net/_drafts/draft_static_data definitions.markdown

 3. You must be able to add "rows" without pain.
 	1. If a row MUST have a value for a column, it MUST fail if you didn't supply one.
 	2. If there's a reasonable default, you must be able to set that up and not have to supply the default at each row.
 This is just DRY for the defaults.
+A global "default_foo" that you use won't do because it creates noise that hides the valuable information.
 	3. Values must be able to be of any type.
 	4. Code that must handle all rows must adapt automatically when changing the "table", or fail in some way (preferably import/compile time).